Muhammad-Al-Halaby/Regular-Languages-Simulator/README.md

 ## User manual
 1. Double click on the drawing panel to draw a node.
 1. Right click on the node to set its attributes.
-1. After drawing the diagram press simulate button then perform the operations you wish to operate.

-After drawing the states diagram of the FSM, you can start the simulation and go step by step to see all the states with some nice features like freezing and tracing back the whole path for a set of transitions.
+1. After drawing the graph you can start the simulation by pressing "simulate" button and go step by step to see all the states with some nice features like freezing and tracing back the whole path for a set of transitions.

 ## Examples